4 Areas of Self-Care to Create Holistic Wellness

 - Social

 This website notes that a “well-balanced” self-care routine would encompass ALL of these pillars.
 Well-being depends on nurturing all areas within these pillars, and we do agree.
-However, in working with clients, especially when it comes to habit change, our practitioners find that guiding clients to focus on one or two areas builds more self reliance and self confidence.
+However, in working with clients, especially when it comes to habit change, our practitioners find that guiding clients to focus on one or two areas builds more self-reliance and self-confidence.

-We like to introduce self-care practices by breaking this down into four areas of self care!
+We like to introduce self-care practices by breaking this down into four areas of self-care!

 The 4 Areas of Self-Care Practice